makyul/sensors-software/Robonomics.md

 chmod +x airrohr-flasher-linux
 ./airrohr-flasher-linux
 ```
+---
+### For windows:
+Unpack flasher and run it with double click.

+---
 Choose firmware (english or russian) and press upload.
 It will take a few minutes.

 ![flasher](https://github.com/LoSk-p/media/blob/master/flasher.PNG)